 After your online meeting is finished, send the attendees an overview of all the memos.
 Specify the key steps for each agenda item, as well as the name of the person in charge of completing them.
 Request that all participants verify their grasp of the meeting notes.

 After an in-person gathering, people usually stick around to pose questions or raise an issue they don't want to discuss with the entire group.
 As that option isn't applicable with online meetings, provide a chance for additional engagement by sending a follow-up message with any accompanying papers or action points.
-It's also a perfect moment to conduct a small survey to obtain feedback from participants on the conference.
+It's also a perfect moment to use a survey maker to obtain feedback from participants on the conference..

 High-quality online meeting software will typically come with polling and survey features, as well as Q&A sections, so make good use of them.
 Your staff can review the Q&A section to ensure that they have fully comprehended everything.
 The questionnaire can show you whether there is anything you can do to improve the productivity of your virtual meetings.